morganhein/CPRenamer/README.md

 >usage: renamer.py /directory/where/movies/are

-A simple file parser that tries to determine movies based on filename and append .cp(ttIMBDID) to the folders so CouchPotato can parse them.
+A simple file parser that tries to determine movies based on filename and, if necessary, move the file to it's own folder, and then put an NFO file in the folder that contains the IMDB link.